espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 Create README.md
 ================

-A README file will help users understand your component better.
-It typically includes a brief introduction, installation steps, and a simple getting-started tutorial.
+A README helps users understand your component.
+It usually includes a brief intro, installation steps, and a basic usage example.

 .. code:: text